endafarrell/sanic-openapi3e/README.md

 specs.

 ## Changelog
+* v0.9.3
+  * Adds a `@doc.security()` to override security requirements on a route.
+  * Removes entries with `false` values from the spec if `false` is the default value.
+This makes the specs smaller in in size and are more idomatic.
 * v0.9.2
   * Fixes an issue of rendering SecurityRequirement when there were no entries in the list.